ElasticEmail/elasticemail-ruby/docs/CampaignsApi.md

 api_instance = ElasticEmail::CampaignsApi.new
 name = 'name_example' # String | Name of Campaign to update
-campaign = ElasticEmail::Campaign.new # Campaign | JSON representation of a campaign
+campaign = ElasticEmail::Campaign.new({name: 'name_example', recipients: ElasticEmail::CampaignRecipient.new}) # Campaign | JSON representation of a campaign

 begin
   # Update Campaign